se-edu/duke/tutorials/javaFxTutorialPart4.md

     }

     /**
-     * Creates two dialog boxes, one echoing user input and the other containing Duke's reply and then appends them to
+     * Creates two dialog boxes, one echoing user input and the other containing Duke.Duke's reply and then appends them to
      * the dialog container.
 Clears the user input after processing.
      */
     @FXML